daisyqd-gif/Custom-Plant-Class/README.md

 - new levels
 - etc...

-All through a stable, documented C# interface.
+All through a stable C# interface.
 It is built on top of:
 - CustomizeLib (Apache‑2.0)
 - BepInEx (LGPL‑2.1)